-When the original air quality permits were issued for the coating processes in 1984, Macomb County was designated as nonattainment area for ozone (O3), but has been reclassified as attainment for Particulate Matter (PM).
+When the original air quality permits were issued for the coating processes in 1984, Macomb County was designated as nonattainment area for ozone (O3).
 The plant met the definition of a "major offset source" and was subject to Rule 336.1220 (during LAER review) / Rule 336.2902 (now, >2008).
 The proper installation, operation and maintenance of the thermal oxidizers (aka incinerators) and regenerative thermal oxidizer for E-coat process (E-coat RTO), which were permitted under Lowest Achievable Emission Rate (LAER) permits, are still requirements under LAER.
 The LAER requirements cannot be relaxed pursuant to the federal Clean Air Act.
 To ensure that an incinerator is operated in accordance with the LAER requirements, the ROP requires the plant to monitor the temperature of each thermal oxidizer.
 Also, a minimum temperature requirement has been set for each thermal oxidizer based upon most recent Destruction Efficiency (DE) tests.
 It may be noted that proper DE requirements were not included during LAER review permits.
 However, the DE values are used in compliance calculations.